damianpajak/FruitApp/README.md

 The website was made available on the **[Vercel](https://vercel.com/)** platform at: [https://fruit-app-swart.vercel.app/](https://fruit-app-swart.vercel.app/)

-Data is saved in a database on the platform:
+Data is saved in a database on the [Supabase](https://supabase.com/) platform.

 The website is supported on both phones and desktops.